davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

   operating system or the language runtime must do that.
 The switch causes generation of code to ensure that they see the stack being extended.

-  You can additionally specify a string parameter: no means no checking, generic means force the use of old-style checking, specific means use the best checking method and is equivalent to bare :option:`-fstack-check`.
+  You can additionally specify a string parameter: :samp:`no` means no checking, :samp:`generic` means force the use of old-style checking, :samp:`specific` means use the best checking method and is equivalent to bare :option:`-fstack-check`.

   Old-style checking is a generic mechanism that requires no specific